-The different technological trajectories do not represent conventional "competing designs", i.e. design configurations that can fully substitute for each other.27 The applications of the technologies in the three trajectories to specific contexts are more or less constrained in their potential.
+The different technological trajectories do not represent conventional "competing designs", i.e. design configurations that can fully substitute for each other.
+The applications of the technologies in the three trajectories to specific contexts are more or less constrained in their potential.
 For instance, feedstocks vary in their availability, e.g. the use of EF with black liquor as feedstock is constrained by the number of chemical pulp mills (in contrast to mechanical pulp mills).
 Moreover, there are joint production opportunities in the pulp and paper (Chapters 2, 6 and 8), petrochemical and oil refinery (Chapters 2 and 8) and district heating industries (Chapter 11) but, of course, these are limited by the size of these industries and by existing technical infrastructure.

 The lowest cost level for producing synthetic fuels from biomass gasification in Europe, based on domestic biomass resources, can be expected to be found in Sweden and Finland due to large heat sinks and a pulp and paper industry in which the technologies (all three trajectories) can be integrated.
 The potential in a European market perspective is, however, quite limited.
-Ekbom et al. 28 show that the potential for FT diesel production using black liquor is about 80 PJ for Sweden and Finland together.
+Ekbom et al. show that the potential for FT diesel production using black liquor is about 80 PJ for Sweden and Finland together.
 This would substitute for about 20% of the petrol and diesel consumption in these two countries.
 Even if production were to be doubled by the inclusion of fuel production in mechanical pulp and paper mills and district heating systems (using other biomass feedstock than black liquor), meeting a goal of 1300 PJ by 2030, and going beyond it, would certainly require that the higher cost applications of the technologies would also need to be developed and exploited.

-With the long time taken to go from small demonstrations to fully commercial plants, i.e. "putting the technologies on the shelf" and the extension of that time axis in their subsequent diffusion, effectiveness involves creating markets for all the three trajectories applied to different contexts, which then will develop in parallel rather than sequentially, jointly gaining market shares from fossil alternatives and not from each other.
+With the long time taken to go from small demonstrations to fully commercial plants, i.e. "putting the technologies on the shelf" and the extension of that time axis in their subsequent diffusion, effectiveness involves creating markets for all

-26 This is broadly in line with the 450 Policy Scenario in IEA, (2008) if EU maintains its share of the global biofuel market.
-27 Utterback, J.M., (1994).
-Mastering the dynamics of innovation: how companies can seize opportunities in the face of technological change.
-Harvard Business School Press, Boston.
+This is broadly in line with the 450 Policy Scenario in IEA (2008) Scenarios and Projections, if EU maintains its share of the global biofuel market.

+Utterback, J.M.
+(1994) Mastering the dynamics of innovation: how companies can seize opportunities in the face of technological change.
+Boston, MA, USA: Harvard Business School Press.

-28 Ekbom, T. et al. (2003).
-Technical and Commercial Feasibility Study of Black Liquor Gasification with Methanol/DME Production as Motor Fuels for Automotive Uses - BLGMF.
-Table 10.1.
-Nykomb Synergetics AB, Stockholm.
+Table 10.1 in Ekbom, T. et al. (2003) Technical and Commercial Feasibility Study of Black Liquor Gasification with Methanol/ DME Production as Motor Fuels for Automotive Uses - BLGMF.
+Stockholm, Sweden: Nykomb Synergetics AB.